oj-lab/platform/README.md

 For service development, we don't want to make it too complex.
 Using VSCode on either Win/*nix System are avaliabe, try using the Makefile/Dockerfile in the repository.

+### WARNING

+You should close `remote.autoForwardPorts` if you are using online VSCode